 However, an important thing to remember here is, a Proforma Invoice must be marked as “Proforma Invoice” to indicate that this is not the final sale invoice.
 It may also include the phrase “This is not a GST invoice” to avoid any confusion on the part of the customer.

-Here’s a invoice template for your understanding:
+Here’s a sample Proforma Invoice format for your understanding:

-What’s the difference between Invoice, Proforma Invoice, and Purchase Order?
+What’s the difference between Proforma Invoice, Invoice and Purchase Order?

 We’ve explained the difference between Invoice, Proforma Invoice, and Purchase Order in the table below: